Articles & Press

 Being a Nikon Ambassador is, without question, the biggest honor of my career.
 I've been shooting the Nikon brand since I began shooting, and in 2013, Nikon announced their Nikon Ambassador program.
-They describe the ambassadors as "some of the most talented and influential visual artists working in the business today".
-"As the top photography artists and visual storytellers of this era, these contemporary photographers' advanced techniques, unprecedented creativity and tenacious approach to imaging solutions is demonstrated assignment after assignment, each and every time they pick up a Nikon Camera".
-You can view my Nikon Ambassador profile here.
+They describe the ambassadors as "some of the most talented and influential visual artists working in the business today."
+"As the top photography artists and visual storytellers of this era, these contemporary photographers' advanced techniques, unprecedented creativity and tenacious approach to imaging solutions are demonstrated assignment after assignment, each and every time they pick up a Nikon Camera".

 Top Ten Wedding Photographers in the World

 American PHOTO magazine named me one of the Top 10 Wedding Photographers in the world.
-It was an honor to be listed amongst such an incredible list talented photographers.
-Based on comparisons to other wedding photographers from all over the world, American PHOTO magazine's editors believed that my work was among the top ten.
+It was an honor to be listed amongst such an incredible list of talented photographers.
+Based on comparisons to other wedding photographers worldwide, American PHOTO magazine's editors believed that my work was among the top ten.
 It was an incredible honor, to say the least.
-You can read the feature here.

 WPPI International Photographer of the Year Award

-This award, given annually to one individual at the Wedding and Portrait Photographer's International convention in Las Vegas NV, is an honor bestowed upon those who have succeeded at the highest level of the craft.
-The award represents artists who have been leaders within the industry, and have been exemplary role models with regard to artistry, ethics, and educational contributions to the world of photography.
-Their influence to wedding and portrait photography is recognized with this award.
+This award, given annually to one individual at the Wedding and Portrait Photographer's International convention in Las Vegas, NV, is an honor bestowed upon those who have succeeded at the highest level of the craft.
+The award represents artists who have been leaders within the industry and have been exemplary role models concerning artistry, ethics, and educational contributions to the world of photography.
+Their influence on wedding and portrait photography is recognized with this award.

 Nikon: D800 Global Campaign

 My relationship with the Nikon corporation has been an incredible honor throughout my career.
 I've had the privilege of being included in multiple global advertising campaigns.
 Perhaps the most notable was the Nikon D800 campaign in 2011.
 The D800 was a revolutionary DSLR that rivaled medium format quality in a DSLR body.
-My assignment was to demonstrate the technical capabilities of the camera by creating images in real world situations.
+My assignment was to demonstrate the technical capabilities of the camera by creating images in real-world situations.
 It was perhaps the single most challenging assignment of my career, and I'm proud to say that it was a success.
-From the art directors and engineers from Tokyo, to the marketing and public relations personnel here in the states, we collaborated with local Philadelphia resources to create a brochure that was distributed around the world.
-You can read the article and view the image in great detail here
+From the art directors and engineers from Tokyo to the marketing and public relations personnel here in the states, we collaborated with local Philadelphia resources to create a brochure that was distributed around the world.

 Rangefinder Magazine Center Spread Feature

-It's always a terrific honor to be written up on the industry's top trade publications.
+It's always a terrific honor to be written up in the industry's top trade publications.
 Rangefinder Magazine, run by Wedding and Portrait Photographer's International, has done several features on me over the years.
-Being a photographer that has seen so much change throughout the industry, they thought it would be an interesting idea for me to chat about how the craft has been effected by so much change over the past decade or so.
-The title of the article, "Analogue Guy in a Digital World" was pretty funny.
-It's basically a story of evolution and creativity, and how a the creative endeavor is something that never ends.
-Continued exploration, education, and motivation are things a creative professional always must search for.
-You can read the entire article here.
+Being a photographer who has seen so much change throughout the industry, they thought it would be an interesting idea for me to chat about how the craft has been affected by so much change over the past decade or so.
+The title of the article, "Analogue Guy in a Digital World," was pretty funny.
+It's basically a story of evolution and creativity and how the creative endeavor is something that never ends.
+Continued exploration, education, and motivation are things a creative professional must always search for.

 Nikon Professional Insights-Nikon Global